gogs/gogs/CONTRIBUTING.md

 Code that you contribute should use the standard copyright header:

 ```
-// Copyright 2016 The Gitea Authors.
+// Copyright 2016 - 2017 The Gitea Authors.
 All rights reserved.
 // Use of this source code is governed by a MIT-style
 // license that can be found in the LICENSE file.
 ```

-Files in the repository are copyright the year they are added.
-It is not necessary to update the copyright year on files that you change.
+Files in the repository are copyright the year they are added and the year they are last changed.
+If the copyright author is changed, just copy the head below the old one.